matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 The main script, `Effects_AI_adoption.R`, executes the entire empirical analysis in a sequence of steps.
 Below is an overview of the workflow and how it corresponds to the paper's findings.

-1.  **Estimating Sectoral Distance to AI:** The script first calculates the technological relatedness between all technology fields (IPC codes) and AI to establish a baseline proximity matrix.
-It then uses this matrix to measure how specialized each economic sector (NACE code) is in core AI-related technologies, creating the sectoral distance metric used to categorize firms into quartiles (Q1, IQR, Q4).
+1.  **Estimating Sectoral Distance to AI:** The script first calculates the technological relatedness between all technology fields (IPC codes) and AI to establish which technologies are more related to it.
+It then uses the 9 technologies most related to AI as the basis to measure which economic sector (NACE code) hold the higher share of their specializations in core AI-related technologies, creating the sectoral distance metric used to categorize firms into quartiles (Q1, IQR, Q4).

 2.  **Measuring Overall Effects (H1, H2):** The script implements a staggered Difference-in-Differences (DiD) model to estimate the average treatment effect of introducing a first AI innovation on a firm's knowledge relatedness and innovative performance (Table 1).
 It also includes a two-way fixed effects (TWFE) model to test the moderating role of knowledge relatedness.